jalengreen12/group-proj-2021/README.md

 Completed in July 2021 through YCDSB Virtual School in Mr. Loben's Introduction to Computer Science course.

-Programmed using Java in the CodeHS Sandbox.
+Programmed using Java in the CodeHS Sandbox, utilizing two classes.

 Earned a mark of 100%, ending with final marks of 97% and 96% between the two partners.